ahm3afifi/Virtual-Tourist/README.md

 # Virtual-Tourist

 Tour the world without leaving the comforts of your couch!
-Virtual Tourist lets you tour the world from the comfort of your own couch.
+Virtual Tourist lets you tour all over the world from your place.
 Users is able to drop pins on a map and download pictures for the location.

 # Libraries and Frameworks Used